 One possibile theory: That DRS personnel are inherently vicious and mean.
 That they delight in levying and suspending permits.
 Clamping a person in jail makes their day.
 Sometimes, it can seem like that.
 But I have an alternative theory based on my 40+ years of dealing with state bureaucracy.

 The more likely theory: DRS does not have the same collection policies as the IRS.
 As a result, the DRS cannot grant as favorable settlements.
 In a situation where the IRS can offer a six year installment agreement; the DRS can offer only two.
 IRS offers a partial payment installment agreement in which it agrees that it will not collect the full tax liability; DRS does not.
-IRS offers wide panoply of appeal mechanisms, including its own tax court where, with A modest $60 filing fee, the Taxpayer can seek justice; with DRS the next stop is a suit in the Connecticut Superior Court (with a $350 filing fee!)
+IRS offers wide array of appeal mechanisms including its own tax court where, with A modest $60 filing fee, the Taxpayer can seek justice.
+In the case of the DRS the next stop is a suit in the Connecticut Superior Court (with a $350 filing fee!)
 Finally, IRS has three years to assess and seven years to collect a liability.
 Otherwise, its claim is barred by a statue of limitations; DRS is not so constrained.
 The IRS has a 10-year statute of limitations on collections.
 Meanwhile many states (note: New York is a recent exception) do not.
-If a delinquent taxpayer hits the lottery 50 years from now, DRS can collect.
+If a delinquent taxpayer hits the lottery 50 years from now, the DRS can collect.

 Why is Connecticut DRS so tough?

 Well let's look under the hood of some interesting dynamics.
 Connecticut’s population has not grownvery much, and actually lost population relative to the rest of the country.
 After the 2000 census, we went from 6 Congressional districts to 5.